bomeara/sharedgovernance/README.md

-Note the package will take several seconds, up to a minute or two, to load (i.e, when you call `library(sharedgovernance)`: it’s loading in about 100 MB of compressed data
+Note the package will take several seconds, up to a minute or two, to load (i.e, when you call `library(sharedgovernance)`: it’s loading in about 100 MB of compressed data.
+Some of the functions may also take some time to run.

 ## Example

 Imagine we wanted to look into U. of Nebraska, Lincoln.
+First we have to find its ID number in the federal data.
+We find names that are closest to it (in this case, the punctuation used is slightly different, but it still finds it).
+Make sure to use the full name: “University of Nebraska, Lincoln” rather than (“U Nebraska Lincoln” or “UNL”).
+By default it prints out the top ten matches.

 ``` r
 library(sharedgovernance)